Setting Up PCS

 4. Look at the Version column.

-If the version is not 1.2.33.0 or later, you must update the engine as follows:
+If the version is not 1.2.33.0 or later, update the engine as follows:

 1. In the Engines tab, click the name of the engine.